rowanwins/date-fns-startOf/README.md

 ## Usage
 Simply add your date as the first argument, and the startOf type as your second argument and you're done!

-dateFnsStartOf(<Date>, <StartOfType> one of 'second' 'minute' 'hour' 'day' 'week' 'ISOweek' month 'year' or 'ISOyear');
+dateFnsStartOf(Date, StartOfType one of 'second' 'minute' 'hour' 'day' 'week' 'ISOweek' month 'year' or 'ISOyear');

 ````
 var dateFnsStartOf = require('date-fns-startOf');